AlbertoCentonze/ram-alert/README.md

 ## Compatibility
 The script has been tested on Arch Linux using systemd and GNOME.
-Technically it should be compatible with basically any distro that supports the `notify-send` command
+Technically it should be compatible with basically any `systemd` based installation with a DE that supports the `notify-send` command.

 ## Contribute
 Feel free to make a pull request if you can improve my script!
 I'm not a bash expert but I'm always open to suggestions and improvements.